zgroneyy/HashCalculator/README.md

 ## Acknowledgments

-- The File Hash Calculator is a simple utility created by [Your Name].
+- The File Hash Calculator is a simple utility created by Özgür Öney.
 - Special thanks to the Python community and libraries like `pyperclip`.

-Feel free to customize the README file with your own information, and replace `[your-username]` and `[Your Name]` with your GitHub username and name.